aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 package is one part of making that possible; we should make sure our approach to unstable code also takes this into account.

+## 3. We want to encourage customers to not declare a fixed version on packages we own, and are intended to be widely used.

+Fixed versions are a bad practice, they prevent users from getting updates that includes critical fixes, security patches and more.
+The mechanism we choose to implement experimental features should adhere to the same standard.

-## 3. The CDK team can still perform API experiments
+## 4. The CDK team can still perform API experiments

 We believe that one of the reasons for CDK's success is the ability to release functionality quickly into the hands of customers, to get their feedback.
 The